+A1 Photographic Display Panel for exhibition purposes only

+(except for entrants in City of

+Adelaide Prize for Design

+COMPULSORY

+Excellence)

+Exhibition Material

-A1 Photographic Display Panel Exhibition Material for exhibition purposes only.
-Due Monday 26 February 2024 by 5pm COMPULSORY (except for entrants in City of Adelaide Please read the following exhibition submission details carefully.
-Prize) One portrait photographic panel (mounted on 5mm cardboard display board or other recyclable option (not foamcore).
-Boards must include: One single image, either a high-resolution hero or detail photograph with no border.
-Board must display on the front: practice logo or architect/practice name, project name, category(ies) and photographer credit.
+Due Monday, 24 February 2025 by 5:00pm

+Please read the following exhibition submission details carefully.

+One portrait photographic panel (mounted on 5mm cardboard display board or other recyclable option (not foamcore).
+Boards must include:

+- One single image, either a high-resolution hero or detail photograph with no border - Board must display on the front: practice logo or architect/practice name, project name, category(ies) and photographer credit.
 Pease list this same information on the back top right corner of the board - for reference only.

 Please ensure that your A1 board measures 594mm wide x 841mm high and meets the specifications as outlined above.
 If it doesn't, we'll ask you to reprint it.
 Boards that do not meet the Chapter requirements may be excluded from any exhibitions.

-NB for projects submitted in multiple categories, entrants are not required to submit multiple panels.
-Jury Presentation File Jury Day Presentation file COMPULSORY Due Monday 26 February 2024 by 5pm ONE PDF file only containing your presentation for Jury Day.
+NB: For projects submitted in multiple categories, entrants are not required to submit multiple panels.

+Jury Presentation File COMPULSORY

+Jury Day Presentation file

+Due Monday, 24 February 2025 by 5:00pm

+ONE PDF file only containing your presentation for Jury Day.
 Submitted via online file transfer only for review.
 The office will advise if any changes are needed to meet the requirements before Presentation Day.
 The file should be no larger than 6MB and the presentation should contain no more than 30 images/slides.
-It should be formatted with appropriate images for the speaker on Presentation Day to discuss within a 7-minute presentation only followed by 3 mins for questions from the jury.
+It should be formatted with appropriate images for the speaker on Presentation Day to discuss within a 7-minute presentation only followed by 5 mins for questions from the jury.
 Please consider views and drawings to contextualise the site (for example a shot from Google Earth or similar, broader street view, or include a ground level plan.)
+Video content is not permitted.

+Consent forms

+COMPULSORY via online entry

+system

+NB: File name must display entry number, practice name, project name and category/ies.

-Video content is not permitted. category/ies.
-Consent forms Due Monday 12 February 2024 by 5:00pm ACDT COMPULSORY via online entry system It is the entrant's responsibility to ensure that all relevant Copyright Consent Forms are signed and uploaded as part of their submission to the online entry system.
+Due Monday, 10 February 2025 by 5:00pm ACDT

+It is the entrant's responsibility to ensure that all relevant Copyright Consent Forms are signed and uploaded as part of their submission to the online entry system.
 These forms are available on the Institute's Awards webpage.

 Please ensure that all work by other architects involved in the entered projects or in the design of existing buildings are correctly attributed.
-This includes collaborators, specialist architectural consultants, architects involved in the preparation of reference designs, architects for the base building where they are not the architects for interior fit-out entries and architects responsible for original buildings that have been entered for subsequent alterations, conservation, or interior works.
-Jury Presentations and Site Visits Entrants, or a nominated representative must be available in person to present the project to jury on Saturday 16 March 2024.
-The presentation may be scheduled any time between 8.30am and 6pm.
-Entrants are required to present a 5-7 minute presentation to the category jury, which will be followed by 3 minutes of question time.
-All projects, except those of a transient nature in the Small Project Architecture category, must be available for site visits during the period from Tuesday 2 April to Monday 15 April inclusive.
-It is the responsibility of the entrant to work with the Awards Manager to arrange access to the project.
-Entrants must ensure the project will be available for inspection during this time frame prior to entering the Awards
+This includes collaborators, specialist architectural consultants, architects involved in the preparation of reference designs, architects for the base building where they are not the architects for interior fitout entries and architects responsible for original buildings that have been entered for subsequent alterations, conservation, or interior works.

+Jury Presentations and Site Visits

+Entrants, or a nominated representative must be available in person to present the project to jury on Saturday, 15 March 2025.
+The presentation may be scheduled any time between 8:30am and 6:00pm.
+Entrants are required to present a 5-7 minute presentation to the category jury, which will be followed by 5 minutes of question time.
+All projects, except those of a transient nature in the Small Project Architecture category, must be available for site visits during the period from Monday, 24 March to Friday, 4 April 2025.
+It is the responsibility of the entrant to work with the Awards Manager to